On the singularity of adjacency matrices for random regular digraphs: Introduction

 which is only sharp for the worst case that we have the containment

 Of course, \eqref{farfrom} is likely far from the truth.
 This motivates us to better understand the structure of the set $\mM_{n,d}$; specifically, we try to identify \emph{symmetries} of this set.
-If we can identify a large class of operations $\Phi: \mM_{n,d}\rightarrow \mM_{n,d}$ which leave the distribution of a uniform random element $M\in \mM_{n,d}$ invariant, then we could select such an operation $\Phi $ \emph{at random} from this class and form a new rrd matrix
+If we can identify a large class of operations $\Phi: \mM_{n,d}\rightarrow \mM_{n,d}$ which leave the distribution of a uniform random element $M\in \mM_{n,d}$ invariant, then we could select such an operation $\Phi $ \emph{at random} from this class and form a new rrd matrix $\tM= \Phi (M).$ Now to bound the event that some property $P$ holds for $M$, we may replace $M$ with $\tM$: